Talk to sales Contact Login English

 • Target market – if you plan on selling burgers, analyze if there is a need for this type of food.

-• Location – this factor is strictly connected with your food truck target market.
-For example, if you sell burgers and find a location with a demand for them, the university could be a good one.
+• Location – strictly connected with your target market.
+If you sell burgers and find a location with demand for them, a university campus could be a good one.

 • Competition – are there many food trucks or restaurants in your location?
-If yes, what kind of food do they sell, and who is their target customer?
+If yes, what do they sell, and who is their target customer?
 Find your niche and serve your customers according to their needs.

 What you should consider

-• Think about the current and seasonal trends and your target customer needs
+• Think about current and seasonal trends and your target customer needs.

-• Once you choose your target customers, describe them by providing demographic information (for example, age, geographic area, and income level).
+• Describe your target customers with demographic information (age, geographic area, income level).

-• Define the size and growth potential of your target market and explain how you can get a market share
+• Define the size and growth potential of your target market and explain how you’ll get market share.

-• Don’t forget about the competition.
-Analyze them and consider how to differentiate your business from the competitive ones.
+• Analyze the competition and consider how to differentiate your business.

-In this section, describe your food truck menu items.
-Since food trucks are often associated with fast, reliable meals, the menu, and food and beverage options, you provide are crucial to your brand and business strategy.
+Describe your food truck menu items.
+Since food trucks are associated with fast, reliable meals, your menu and beverage options are crucial to your brand and strategy.

 • What kind of food will you serve?